appveyor/website/src/docs/deployment/amazon-elastic-beanstalk.md

 The packaging of the artifact to deploy depends on the type of project being built:

-* For projects with an "MSBuild" phase a `publish_wap_beanstalk` variable should be set to true in appveyor.yml or the appropriate option selected in the UI, as below.
+* For ASP.NET Web Application projects set `publish_wap_beanstalk: true` under `build` in YAML or check `Package Web Applications for AWS Elastic Beanstalk deployment` checkbox under `MSBuild` tab in the UI, as below.

 ![package-ebs-option](/assets/img/docs/deployment/amazon-ebs/package-ebs-option.png)